Touring the beautiful Scottish Islands

 After exploring Skye, continue on to the islands of Lewis and Harris.
 First of all, drive to Uig in the north of Skye, stopping off to see the Old Man of Storr and Quirang.
 Then catch a ferry across to Tarbert on the island of Harris, to continue your tour of Scotland’s islands on the Outer Hebrides.

-For centuries, the peat bogs on the eastern shores provided islanders with fuel.
+Humans have lived on Lewis for 6,000 years, living mainly off the sea.
+For centuries, the peat bogs on the eastern shores of Lewis and Harris provided islanders with fuel.
 Prior to this, the woodlands covering the islands would have been the main source of energy.
 The Viking raiders certainly made extensive use of the woodlands for fuel and the lack of woodlands may be due to this.
-Today, there are only a few natural areas of woodland, as well as those planted in the mid 19th century near Lews Castle.
-Humans have lived here for 6,000 years, living mainly off the sea.
+Today, there are only a few natural areas of woodland, as well as those planted in the mid 19th century near Lews Castle (a 19th century castle located just west of Stornoway, the islands biggest town).

 After spending time on Lewis, take the ferry from Stornoway across to mainland Scotland’s dramatic northern coast at Ullapool.
 Then drive through the Scottish Highlands to Thurso, across the northernmost tip of Britain.
 This route takes you through varied Highland scenery, from mountainous moorland and dazzlingly white beaches to gently undulating green pastureland, home to Highland cattle.